paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 Each if these custom assets can be in a project with or without supporting code.
 It is possible, for example, to have a `Float` value set in the ***On Value Changed*** field of a Slider or Scrollbar, then displayed using a driver like `CustomAsset.FloatDriver` to set the fill amount on a health bar Image component.

 #### Float
-The mutable `Float` custom asset also includes a range that can be set in the inspector.
-Attempts to change the value outside the limits will cause the value to be set to the closest bound.
+The mutable `Float` custom asset also includes a range set in the inspector.
+Attempts to change the value outside the limits leave the value at the closest bound.
 It allows managers to increase or decrease a value without being concerned with going outside acceptable limits.

 ``` c#
 health += 0.2f;